Quantum Knowledge Distillation for Large Language Models: Experiments

-\subsection{Settings}
+Although QD-LLM is built on quantum circuit structures, all simulations in this section are performed entirely on classical hardware.
+Therefore, we treat our method as a quantum-inspired classical algorithm in the simulation experiments.
+Under this interpretation, QD-LLM is treated purely as a classical algorithm, and its performance can be fairly compared with other classical distillation baselines.
+All competing models share the same input representation and are constrained to similar model size and training mechanisms.
+Therefore, comparisons in terms of number of parameters, memory usage, training time, and inference latency are all performed under consistent conditions, ensuring the validity and significance of the observed results.

+\textbf{Settings}

-\paragraph {\textbf{Datasets}} To comprehensively evaluate the method, we selected three classic or recent research hotspot tasks in computational linguistics: \textbf{1}.
-Emotion analysis \cite{IMDB}, \textbf{2}.
-Hiding detection \cite{up4ls}, and \textbf{3}.
-Thematic analysis \cite{khan}.
-Emotion analysis involves understanding and extracting emotional information from text, aiding in the analysis of public opinion and intentions \cite{HypEmo}.
-Hiding detection refers to concealing sensitive information within normal media, making it difficult for unauthorized individuals to detect and extract \cite{LLsM}.
-Detection of such hiding is critical for preventing misuse of this technology and safeguarding national security \cite{v}.
-Thematic analysis aims to uncover the implicit themes in text, enabling theme classification and improving the effectiveness of applications such as question-answering systems \cite{khan}.
+\textbf{Datasets.} To comprehensively evaluate the method, we selected three classic or recent research hotspot tasks in computational linguistics that have practical applications: \textbf{1}.
+Emotion analysis~\textsuperscript{\hyperref[IMDB]{27}}, \textbf{2}.
+Hiding detection~\textsuperscript{\hyperref[up4ls]{28}}, and \textbf{3}.
+Thematic analysis~\textsuperscript{\hyperref[khan]{29}}.
+Emotion analysis involves understanding and extracting emotional information from text, aiding in the analysis of public opinion and intentions~\textsuperscript{\hyperref[HypEmo]{36}}.
+Hiding detection refers to concealing sensitive information within normal media, making it difficult for unauthorized individuals to detect and extract~\textsuperscript{\hyperref[LLsM]{37}}.
+Detection of such hiding is critical for preventing misuse of this technology and safeguarding national security~\textsuperscript{\hyperref[v]{38}}.
+Thematic analysis aims to uncover the implicit themes in text, enabling theme classification and improving the effectiveness of applications such as question-answering systems~\textsuperscript{\hyperref[p]{39}}.
 The datasets contain an equal number of samples per category and are randomly divided into training, validation, and testing sets in a 6:2:2 ratio, with specific details presented in Table \ref{tab1}.